tastybug/zettelkasten/catalog/vault.md

 ```

 Some paths cover administrative functions, e.g. `sys/seal` to seal the vault instance.
 These special paths require `sudo` capability.

+#### Test Driving Policies

+Let's say you created a policy and want to try out whether it works: `vault token create -policy="newpolicyname"` will give you a token with that ability.

+Next, simply try a few things out that the token is supposed to support.
+Read a path, write to it and so on.
+This can be done on a dev server instance.

 #### `*` Wildscards in Paths